 Description: This is a two- or four-week elective that allows the student to obtain clinical experience with disorders of gastrointestinal tract, liver, pancreas and nutrition.
 The student will be assigned patients for whom consultation from the Division is requested.
 After performing a history and physical examination and after presentation to the supervisor, the student will outline the diagnostic impression and recommendation.
 This activity will be supervised by the attending team in Gastroenterology including a faculty member of the Division.
 The student will participate in all rounds of the Division as time allows, including work rounds and formal Division teaching conferences such as GI grand rounds, Pathology, Radiology, Research Conferences and Journal Club.
 The student will have exposure to endoscopic, intubation and biopsy procedures and an attempt to teach how to perform sigmoidoscopy.
 Outpatient exposure for follow-up of patients will occur in ACB and VAMC settings.
-The goal of this Note: Method of Evaluation is evaluation of patient care, medical knowledge, interpersonal and communication skills, systems-based practice, practice-based learning and improvement, and professionalism.
+The goal of Note: Method of Evaluation is evaluation of patient care, medical knowledge, interpersonal and communication skills, systems-based practice, practice-based learning and improvement, and professionalism.
 Course Attribute(s): CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.

-MED 970.
-The Art of Wellness Prerequisite(s): Fourth-year standing.
+For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/setupSearchClassSchedule.cfm) 1-4 Units MED 970.
+The Art of Wellness 2 Units Prerequisite(s): Fourth-year standing.